iorodeo/panels_g4_docs/index.rst

 display for designed for insect vision research.
 The G4 design is largely inspired by the earlier Panels G3 design, however there are a few key differences:

-* smaller 20mm x 20mm LED matrices vs the 32mm x 32mm matrices for the G3 Panels.
+* smaller 20mm x 20mm LED matrices vs the larger 32mm x 32mm matrices used with the G3 Panels.
 * SPI vs I2C for communications between the controller and panels for higher pattern transfer speeds.
-* the G4 panels display update is driven by and synchronous with the controller
+* synchronous controller driven dislay updates (patterns are only shown when the controller is sending pattern data).

 Table of Contents
 =====================================